apache/trafficserver/doc/admin/hierachical-caching.en.rst

 cache, Traffic Server detects when a parent is not available and sends missed requests to another parent cache.
-If you specify more than two parent caches, then the order in which the parent caches are queried depends upon the parent proxy rules configured in the file:`parent.config` configuration file.
+If you specify more than two parent caches, then the order in which the parent caches are queried depends upon the parent proxy rules configured in the :file:`parent.config` configuration file.
 By default, the parent caches are queried in the order they are listed in the configuration file.